jeffreysorgen/golf-club-sensors/activity.md

 [<-- back to README.md](new-readme.md)
 # To Do:

 ### Make the Serial Monitor show the word "Yes" or "Ready" when the device senses its Start orientation, and the word "Resting" when it senses its Rest orientation
 - Enable this activity within the Arduino IDE
 - Use boolean logic within the sketch _(how?)_
+  - Edit sketch to identify whether orientation is zero=yes or zero=no. x=working on it

 #### Then make the smartphone beep when Ready
 - _HOW?_
 - Set up BLE and connect to phone